andygreen-1/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Andy Green is a data scientist and a researcher.
 He currently works as a research analyst in the Health Policy Center at the Urban Institute, where he focuses on using microsimulation modeling to evaluate the coverage and cost effects of health insurance reform proposals.
-Recent research topics have included projecting how Medicaid enrollment will evolve after the COVID-19 public health emergency ends; estimating the coverage and cost effects of enhanced Marketplace premium subsidies; and evaluating a policy that would lower the Medicare eligibility age to 60.
+Recent research topics have included projecting how Medicaid enrollment will evolve after the COVID-19 public health emergency ends; estimating the coverage and cost effects of enhanced Marketplace premium subsidies; evaluating a policy that would lower the Medicare eligibility age to 60; and developing machine learning models to predict churn in Medicaid and Marketplace eligibility.

 Prior to starting at Urban, Andy was a graduate student in the Data Science for Public Policy program (MS-DSPP) at Georgetown University.
 During his time at Georgetown, he held data science and research roles at the Census Bureau, the Massive Data Institute, and the Center for Retirement Initiatives, in addition to serving as a lead data visualization editor for the Georgetown Public Policy Review.